 Who gets rosacea?

 Rosacea is common and generally begins after age 30 and goes through cycles of flare-ups and remissions.
-Rosacea occurs most often among people with fair skin who tend to blush or flush easily.
+Redness occurs most often among people with fair skin who tend to blush or flush easily.
 Women are a bit more likely than men to get rosacea.
-Women, however, are not as likely as men to get severe rosacea.
-Some people are more likely to get rosacea, but anyone can get this skin disease.
+Women, however, are not as likely as men to get severe redness.
+Some people are more likely to get redness, but anyone can get this skin disease.
 Children and people of all color get rosacea.
 Most people who get rosacea are: